Coping with Church Leader Jealousy Syndrome

 I have to pray about it.
 I have to remember that the talents and gifts God has given me are best for me, and that He’s the creator of me.
 I have to remember that my ministry is God-given, and that my influence is ample enough to affect change for the kingdom, as designed by Him.

-Now, I serve at a larger church that has a larger influence.
-That should end my jealously, right?
-Nope, now my jealously is just for the next largest churches or the more influential leaders.
+Then, I served at a larger church that has a larger influence.
+That should’ve ended my jealously, right?
+Nope, my jealously then focused on the next largest churches or the their influential leaders.

 Have you ever felt this way?